World Boxing News understands Billy Joe Saunders is unlikely to get a shot at Canelo Alvarez in 2021 due to the ongoing coronavirus outbreak.

 Canelo already has a fight lined up in September with Gennadiy Golovkin.
-This looks to be the focus of Canelo along with TV network DAZN.
+This looks to be the focus of Canelo, along with the TV network DAZN.

-The trilogy clash with GGG is set to take priority if the United States can get back to some sort of normality in the coming months.
+The trilogy clash with GGG will take priority if the United States can return to some normality in the coming months.

-Las Vegas, the favored venue, has suffered a relatively low amount of COVID-19 cases compared to the likes of New York, New Jersey, and California.
+Las Vegas, the favored venue, has suffered relatively low COVID-19 cases compared to New York, New Jersey, and California.

-This means if some control, contact tracing and ramped up testing can be put in place, Nevada may have the opportunity to re-open – even partially – in the new few weeks.
+If some control, contact tracing, and ramped-up testing can be implemented, Nevada may have the opportunity to re-open – even partially – in the new few weeks.

-By the fall, and provided the virus is suppressed, Canelo vs Golovkin III may well be in a position to happen – fingers crossed.
+By the fall, and provided the virus is suppressed, Canelo vs. Golovkin III may be able to happen – fingers crossed.

-But that’s obviously bad news for Saunders, who will be required to wait a year.
-As Canelo is not negating on the contract, only delaying, this should not hamper the agreement in place.
+But that’s bad news for Saunders, who must wait a year.
+As Canelo is not negating the contract, only delaying, this should not hamper the agreement.

-DAZN is willing to take the hit on the Saunders in order for the much-bigger (stateside) Golovkin fight to go ahead.
-More subscriptions would certainly be attainable from Canelo facing his greatest enemy of recent times.
+DAZN is willing to take the hit on the Saunders for the much more significant (stateside) Golovkin fight to go ahead.
+More subscriptions would undoubtedly be attainable from Canelo facing his most powerful enemy of recent times.